Majnoon oil field: History

-In January 2021, Anton Oilfield Services and Basra Oil Company agreed to renew the IFMS for two more years of one year extension option.
+In May 2018, US company KBR, Inc. announced that it has been awarded an engineering, procurement and construction management contract (EPCM) by Basra Oil Company (BOC) for the development of the project and construction side of the Majnoon Oil Field in Basra, Iraq.

-In May 2018, KBR, Inc. announced that it has been awarded an engineering, procurement and construction management contract (EPCM) by Basra Oil Company (BOC) for the development of project and construction side of the Majnoon Oil Field in Basra, Iraq.
+In January 2021, Anton Oilfield Services and Basra Oil Company agreed to renew their IFMS for two more years (each year a one-year extension option).

 Licences

 Until June 2018 (when Shell - the operator exited) Shell held a 45% stake in all licences, Petronas 30% and Iraqi Ministry of Oil 25%.

 Reservoir

 Majnoon's first pay zone consists of Upper Cretaceous which proved 4000 oilbbl of oil per day.
 Mishrif carbonates, Nahr Umr sands (Middle Cretaceous) and Shuaiba carbonates and Zubair sands (Lower Cretaceous) form the pay zones.